The LIBER Award for Library Innovation was instituted by LIBER with support from OCLC.

 - Quality of the abstract

 The three abstracts which best fulfil these criteria are selected by the Conference Programme Committee.
+The Award comprises the opportunity to present the winning abstracts at the LIBER Annual Conference 2026 in Trondheim (Norway), free Conference registration, and travel expenses and accommodation.

-The Conference Programme Committee for the 54th LIBER Annual Conference has decided to present the 2025 LIBER Award for Library Innovation to:
+The Conference Programme Committee for the 55th LIBER Annual Conference has decided to present the 2026 LIBER Award for Library Innovation to: